2025–26 New Jersey Devils season

-The 2025–26 New Jersey Devils season is the 52nd season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 44th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 2025–26 New Jersey Devils season was the 52nd season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 44th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.

+On April 6, 2026, the Devils fired general manager Tom Fitzgerald.
+The following day, on April 7, the Devils were eliminated from playoff contention following a 5–1 loss to the Philadelphia Flyers.